Skip to main content

 Park History

 The Nature Reserve was created in 1981 specifically to protect the Iberian lynx and its habitat, making it one of Portugal's earliest conservation designations driven by single-species protection.
-At establishment a small lynx population was believed to persist in the border mountains.
-Despite protection the species apparently disappeared from the area, likely due to the catastrophic decline of rabbit populations from myxomatosis and rabbit hemorrhagic disease.
-Management focus has evolved from lynx-specific protection to broader ecosystem conservation while maintaining habitat suitable for potential lynx recolonisation from Spain's successful breeding programs.
+[1] At establishment a small lynx population was believed to persist in the border mountains.
+Despite protection the species disappeared from the area, with the catastrophic decline of rabbit populations from myxomatosis and rabbit haemorrhagic disease as a key contributing factor.
+Management focus has evolved from lynx-specific protection to broader ecosystem conservation while maintaining habitat suitable for potential lynx recolonisation.
+In 2026, Serra da Malcata was designated as a new reintroduction area under Portugal's Action Plan for the Conservation of the Iberian Lynx 2026-2030.
 Pine plantation replacement with native woodland has become a priority.
-The reserve participates in Iberian lynx recovery planning.
+In 1988 the reserve was additionally designated as a Special Protection Area for birds.

 Major Trails And Attractions